-The Assistant Dean for Student Affairs, Sarah Ramsey, is located in Room 217 Godchaux Hall.
-Her Administrative Assistant, Lisa Poynter, is located in Room 216 Godchaux Hall.
+The Assistant Dean for Student Affairs, Sarah Ramsey, is located in room 179, School of Nursing.
 Mrs. Ramsey serves as a resource to students concerning non-academic matters.
 She is available to assist students with a variety of activities and issues related to their student experience.
-Mrs. Ramsey serves as a resource to refer students to appropriate services available on the Vanderbilt Campus.
+Mrs. Ramsey serves as a resource to refer students to appropriate services available on the Vanderbilt

+Campus.
 The Assistant Dean for Student Affairs also serves as the adviser to the Graduate Nursing Council and all other student organizations.
 If you wish to schedule an appointment, please contact her at (615) 343-3334 or see her assistant.
-You may leave a message on voice-mail 24 hours a day.
+You may leave a message on voicemail 24 hours a day.

 Responsibilities of the Assistant Dean for Student Affairs include:

-- I. Counseling students concerning non-academic matters - 2.
-Referring students to appropriate campus resources (Psychological & Counseling Center, Student Health, Equal Opportunity, Affirmative Action, and Disability Services Department Counseling Center, Faculty Adviser, Course Faculty, Academic Dean - 3.
+- 1. Counseling students concerning non-academic matters - 2.
+Referring students to appropriate campus resources (University Counseling Center, Student Health, Equal Opportunity, Affirmative Action, and Disability Services Department, Faculty Adviser, Course Faculty, Academic Dean - 3.
 Serving as Adviser to School of Nursing Student Organizations - 4.
-Coordinating programs and special events for students
+Coordinating programs and special events for students of her assistants.